blukii/Developers/blukiiHub/configuration_en.md

 On load the Push Configurations will be loaded from the Hub automatically.
 With the reload Button you can manually load the Push configurations.
 If something goes wrong check the internet connection of the hub.

 With a click on create you can add a new Push Configuration.
 On hover one Push Configuration you can edit or delete the selected Push configuration.
-You can use more than one Push configuration in parallel [more](#Push-Configuration)
+You can use more than one Push configuration in parallel.
+[Details for Push configuration](#push-configuration)

 ### Client-Ids
 In this view all Client-ID are listed.
 Client-IDs are one time passwords.
 You can use the ID to login into certain apps which communicate with the Hub.